 What I teach

 No half-measures, no mediocrity.
 I’m a firm believer in a strong foundation.
 Music theory, technique, and musicianship skills such as scales, cadences, and arpeggios are all vital to becoming a quality musician, whether the student is learning as a hobby or preparing for a career.
-I’m classically trained and detail oriented, and can teach a variety of styles.
-I don't teach students to play by ear (I believe reading music is to playing music what reading english is to speaking english), and I haven't studied jazz extensively, but I can instruct everything from improvisation and basic compositional skills, to classical music and its varying categories, to modern music in every sense of the word.
+I’m classically trained and detail oriented, and teach a variety of styles.
+I don't teach students to play by ear (I believe that reading music is to playing music what reading english is to speaking english), and I haven't studied jazz extensively, but I do teach everything from improvisational skills to lead sheet abilities, and from classical to modern music.

 I also encourage (but never push) each of my students to participate in the National Piano Guild, which is a program in which students prepare their music with extreme attention detail, play for a judge, and receive a personal grade of achievement.
 There are varying levels of performance, ranging from one or two non-memorized pieces, to ten or more memorized ones.
 It can be completely customized to fit each student's personal goals.
 This program isn't for everyone, as it takes a level of dedicated and disciplined work, however, it is an extraordinary experience that I highly recommend for anyone who is interested.